What You Need To Know About Incorporating In Alberta

 The following are benefits that tax related incorporation benefits.
 They are both benefits to the corporation itself as well as to they shareholder(s).

-- Lower corporate tax rates than personal
+- Lower corporate tax rates than personal;

-- More available tax write offs
+- More available tax write offs;

-- Income splitting with a spouse
+- Income splitting with a spouse;

-- Deferred taxes
+- Deferred taxes; and lastly

-- Potential one time capital gain exemption
+- Potential one time capital gain exemption.

 Liability Related Incorporation Benefits

-- not making debt payments
+- Not making debt payments; and lastly

-- defaulting on leases agreements
+- Defaulting on leases agreements.

 It is important to note that personal guarantees allow third parties to get around incorporation benefits for liability.

-The Cost of Incorporating in Alberta
+The Cost of Incorporating In Alberta

 Call Today To Take the First Step To Having an Alberta Corporation